 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

-This test is usually done to diagnose lactic acidosis.
+This test is most often done to diagnose lactic acidosis.

 Note: mg/dL = milligrams per deciliter; mmol/L = millimoles per liter